CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/slow-website-lost-opportunity-are-long-load-times-driving-away-your-customers.md

 When I work on a website, **I want to see perfect scores**.
 90 is the lowest acceptable score for me, but I'm not stopping there; I want to see a perfect 100.
 Getting it that high is not always possible, especially if we need to add third-party scripts.
 But I promise to keep tweaking the code until it is the highest score I can reach.

 My approach to websites enables such high scores. **I don't use** platforms like **WordPress or page builders** like Webflow.
 My websites are **100% custom-coded** using HTML, CSS, and JavaScript.
-Every line of code serves a purpose---if it doesn't, I don't add it.
+Every line of code serves a purpose—if it doesn't, I don't add it.
 I also don't abandon my clients; **I want to build partnerships** that will last for many years.
 If we work together, I'll create a website with **fast, clean code** and **maintain it** for as long as we have a contract.

 ## Now you know better.
 What's next to get a faster website?